Table of Contents[Hide][Show]

-This is a radical change from even just a few decades ago.
-My Grandmother, like many of her generation, always chose white bread over “brown bread” as she called it because she considered whole wheat bread a sign of poverty.
-She believed this because she observed when she was growing up that those who ate white bread were more affluent and educated.
+My Grandmother, like many of her generation, always chose white bread over “brown bread” as she called it.
+She considered whole wheat bread a sign of poverty because she observed growing up that those who ate white bread were more affluent and educated.

 Fortunately, this notion is no longer a popular mindset.

 Examples include yogurt, kefir, lemon juice or cider vinegar.
-Soaking also neutralizes enzyme inhibitors present in the hulls of all grains and adds beneficial enzymes which increase the amount of nutrients present – especially the B vitamins.
+Soaking also neutralizes enzyme inhibitors present in the hulls of all grains and adds beneficial enzymes that increase the amount of nutrients present – especially the B vitamins.

 For those with gluten intolerance, soaking or fermenting gluten-based grains breaks down this difficult-to-digest plant protein; studies carried out in Italy have found that people with celiac disease can consume genuine sourdough bread without digestive distress or auto-immune symptoms.

 I frequently get asked how to make fresh bread at home using the traditional method of soaking flour first combined with the modern convenience of a bread machine.

-Bread Machine Loaf Using Soaked Flour
+Bread Machine Recipe using Soaked Flour

-3/4 cup filtered water
+- 3/4 cup filtered water

-4 cups whole grain flour, less 3 TBL – preferably freshly ground
+- 4 cups whole grain flour less 3 Tbl, preferably freshly ground

-1 TBL molasses (sources)
+- 1 Tbl molasses

-3 TBL arrowroot powder (sources)
+- 3 Tbl arrowroot powder

-1 3/4 tsp dried yeast granules (sources)
+- 1 3/4 tsp dried yeast

-- 1 tsp sea salt (sources)
+- 1 tsp sea salt

 Mix yogurt with water and mix with the flour to form a dough.
 Cover and leave in a warm spot on the kitchen counter for 18-24 hours.